arh-eu/gds-python-sdk/README.md

 To install and use the `Python` library you have to install two components our classes depend on, the MessagePack wrappers for the messages and the WebSocket protocol for the communication.

-The first one, the `msgpack` module can be installed by typing `$ pip install msgpack` into your terminal or command line.
+The first one, the `msgpack` module can be installed by typing `$ pip install msgpack` into your terminal or command line (the github repo can be found [here](https://github.com/msgpack/msgpack-python)).
+The version used for this module was `0.6.2`.

-For the `websockets` library, you need to enter the `$ pip install websockets` command.
+For the `websockets` library, you need to enter the `$ pip install websockets` command (its official site is [here](https://websockets.readthedocs.io/en/stable/intro.html)).
+The client uses version `8.1` in its code.

-Please keep in mind that you need to have `Python 3.6.1` or newer to install the dependencies.
+Please keep in mind that you need to have `Python 3.6.1` or newer to install the dependencies (you can install it from [here](https://www.python.org/downloads/)).

 ## Communication